Midway, Utah: Arts and culture

-Midway's architecture is notable for its Swiss influence, and some subdivisions require new houses to include a certain percentage of Swiss features.
+Midway's architecture is notable for its Swiss influence, and some subdivisions require new houses to include a certain percentage of features associated with Swiss house styles.
 Architect John Watkins lived in Midway, and several of his works remain extant, including the Watkins–Coleman House.
 The John H. and Agnes Buehler House, built in 1893, is known as the "Hobbit house" or "mushroom house".

-Midway Swiss Days was founded in 1947 in order to attract crowds to Midway.
-The Swiss theme was created by Orma W. Wallengren, whose family owned a local resort.
+Midway Swiss Days was founded in 1947 in order to attract tourists to Midway.
+The Swiss theme was created by screenwriter Orma W. Wallengren, whose family owned a local resort.

 Artistic events include Art Around the Square, and the Midway Arts Center.

 Soldier Hollow features the Utah Ice Castles, cross-country skiing, and a tubing hill.

 Parks and recreation

 Wasatch Mountain State Park on Snake Creek is located in north Midway.

 Homestead caldera is a resort with a geo-thermal pool that features year-round scuba diving in the caldera's warm water.